-Membership in the working group is open to all with an interest in obesity and nutrition research in the food retail setting focused on shifting consumer purchases toward healthier, nutrient‐dense foods and beverages, and to increase demand for these options.
-The primary population of interest is children, ages 0 to 18, and their families, especially in lower‐income and racial and ethnic populations at highest risk for obesity.
+Membership in the working group is open to all with an interest in obesity and nutrition in the food retail setting, including research focused on shifting consumer purchases toward healthier foods and beverages that align with the U.S. Dietary Guidelines for Americans (DGA) and to increase demand for these options.
+The primary population of interest is children, ages 0 to 18, and their families, especially in lower-income and racial and ethnic populations at highest risk for obesity.
 Settings of focus include a variety of retail outlets, e.g., supercenters/big box stores, supermarkets, grocery stores, corner stores, bodegas/tiendas, convenience stores, farmers’ markets, dollar stores, drug stores, and online food shopping.
 The working group is also interested in the role of retail food sources in relationship to other aspects and levels of the food system (e.g., wholesalers, manufacturers).

 The mission of the HFR Working Group is to build a network of researchers and leaders from academia, non-profit organizations, government, and other funding agencies focused on increasing the quantity and quality of research in the area of childhood obesity and nutrition in the food retail setting to:

 Special emphasis is placed on equity and addressing the needs of those at highest risk for obesity, especially lower-income and racial/ethnic populations.

 Overall Goal: To identify the most effective strategies to shift consumers away from purchasing and consuming unhealthy, energy-dense foods and beverages, and instead toward purchasing and consuming healthier foods and beverages that align with the DGA, by designing, conducting, and disseminating research in the food retail setting on how to increase access to and demand for healthier options.

 Download the Healthy Food Retail WG Overview for more information

 Gittelsohn J, Rowan M, Gadhoke P. Interventions in small food stores to change the food